-The NZFBF have an oversight function via the Board to review and provide challenge on all aspects of the Benchmark determination process.
-The NZFBF's Constitution and Board Charter details the Board's oversight function and are available on the NZFBF website.
+NZFBF have an oversight function via the Board to review and challenge all aspects of the Benchmark determination process.
+NZFBF's Constitution and Board Charter details the Board's oversight function and are available on the NZFBF website.

 The Board consists of three independent Directors, two of which fill the Chair and Deputy Chair roles.
-Two non-independent Directors, with relevant wholesale market experience, and two non-voting Observers from the Government sector.
+Two non-independent Directors, with relevant wholesale market experience.
+The Board is also able to appoint two non-voting Observers from the Government sector.